 1. Remove Doors

-The doors were a huge hindrance for being able to access anything in the cabinet because they couldn’t be opened all the way without dinging my stove.
+The doors were a huge hindrance to being able to access anything in the cabinet because they couldn’t be opened all the way without dinging my stove.

-Also, you must open one cabinet door before you can open the other because they rub.
+Also, you must open one cabinet door before you can open the other because they rub against one another.